Robert Clary, last of the ‘Hogan’s Heroes’ stars, dies at 96

 After 31 months in captivity in several concentration camps, he was liberated from the Buchenwald death camp by American troops.
 His youth and ability to work kept him alive, Clary said.

-Returning to Paris, where he was reunited with two older sisters who had avoided the death camps, Clary worked as a singer and recorded songs that became popular in America.
+Returning to Paris and reunited with his two sisters, Clary worked as a singer and recorded songs that became popular in America.

 After coming to the United States in 1949, he moved from club dates and recording to Broadway musicals, including “New Faces of 1952,” and then to movies.
 He appeared in films including 1952’s “Thief of Damascus,” “A New Kind of Love” in 1963 and “The Hindenburg” in 1975.